 It’s too easy to fall into the trap of becoming engrossed in your own ideas, which is why it so important to step back and think: what do my readers want?
 When it comes to the best fantasy books, there are a number of concepts that people expect to see; and want to see.

-When writing something new, whether it be a fantasy eBook, a series of fantasy short stories or a novel aimed at the printed world, keep in mind these common fantasy elements your readers will be eagerly looking out for:
+When writing a new fantasy book, whether it be a fantasy eBook, a series of fantasy short stories or a novel aimed at the printed world, keep in mind these common fantasy elements your readers will be eagerly looking out for:

 Some Type of Magic